trietphm/chatgpt-slackbot/README.md

 _Note: The code is ugly because I only want to make it works and too lazy to maintain_

 ## Setup
+### Register for an OpenAI API Key
+Sign up at https://platform.openai.com/overview and create a new API key in https://platform.openai.com/account/api-keys
 ### Setup Slack App
 Check this for the guide how to create a Slack App https://slack.dev/bolt-js/tutorial/getting-started